Cindy Vine had a thyroidectomy and learned about what it was like to recover and live with the results of the surgery.

 - Hypothyroidism is when the thyroid does not produce enough hormones, resulting in weight gain, palpitations, fatigue and lack of energy, baldness, and intolerance to hot and cold.

-As you can see, neither disorder is pleasant.
+Neither disorder is pleasant.
 In addition to these two disorders, one can develop nodules on the thyroid that are mostly benign, or thyroid cancer, which mostly affects women.
 You can also develop a goiter from an iodine deficiency or a bacterial or viral infection.

 My Thyroid Story